seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **This way will I**
 disrobe the images,
-If you do find them deck’d with ceremonies.
+If you do find them deck'd with ceremonies.

 **MARULLUS**
 May we do so?